openbridge/wordpress/README.md

 Powerful NGINX and PHP optimizations ensure optimal WordPress performance, reducing or eliminating the need of WordPress plugins that create unnecessary overhead.
 As a result you can easily serve millions of requests a day with minimal CPU, RAM and disk resources.

-This is the only WordPress service that combined [Nginx](https://github.com/openbridge/nginx), [PHP-FPM](https://github.com/openbridge/ob_php-fpm), MariaDB and Redis have been combined to deliver the following features:
+This is the only WordPress Docker service that combined [Nginx](https://github.com/openbridge/nginx), [PHP-FPM](https://github.com/openbridge/ob_php-fpm), MariaDB and Redis have been combined to deliver the following features:

 * Reverse Proxy
 * SEO optimizations